-  In 2017 we were given a bound copy of the set of the first Ordnance Survey maps of Ravenstonedale Parish, which we will be very pleased to keep in the History Room for people to consult for reference as soon as the refurbishment of the room is completed.
-This complements a set of later maps which we have also been given.
+In 2017 we were given a bound copy of the set of the first Ordnance Survey maps of Ravenstonedale Parish, which we keep in the History Room for people to consult for reference.
+This set of maps complements a set of later maps which we have also been given.

 We have also received a hand-coloured edition of Wainwright’s map of Westmorland which was commissioned at the time the County of Westmorland disappeared under Local Government reorganisation in 1974.
 This was given to the History Group by a resident of Ravenstonedale who has moved away from the village.
 This is now hanging in the History Room, and we have asked the Parish Council if they would like it to be on show in one of the public areas.